wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 See the [Token](/en/blockchain/token/) article for more information about token.

+In this chapter, tokens and assets are synonyms (but for NFT we always use the word 'token').

 ## Issue Asset

 > :bulb: Asset issued without a script cannot be converted to smart asset.
 If you want to add a script later, issue an asset with the script `AwZd0cYf` (base64 encoded Ride expression that is always true).
 Fee for the transaction with smart asset is larger by 0.004 WAVES.

 ### Using Waves.Exchange

-You can use online, desktop or mobile app.
+You can use online or desktop app.
 See the [Create Token](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-token-creation) article of the Waves.Exchange documentation.

 ### Using JavaScript